maybleMyers/H1111/README.md

 Put loras in a /lora subfolder, if not trained with musubi you need to convert them.

+Only unipc is supported for now.
+Sage attn is expiremental.
+When using the F1 model not all options available for the original framepack model will work, like endframe and sectional images.

 Here is an example prompt for a 5 second video with 4 sections using sectional prompting, also supports longer videos with indexes ie 0-2  ;;;3-5 etc:

 0:A cinematic video showcases a cute blue penguin wearing sunglasses.
 The penguin runs quickly into mcdonalds.;;;1:The penguin runs quickly into mcdonalds and jumps up on a table and starts eating his food.
 The penguin's name is Piplup he is a famous Pokemon actor.
 The video is a fast action sequence animation showing the penguin running into a mcdonalds an jumping up onto a table.;;;2:The penguin is seated at a table and is enjoying his happy meal.
 The penguin's name is Piplup he is a famous Pokemon actor.
 The video is a fast action sequence animation showing the penguin running into a mcdonalds and jumping up onto a table.;;;3:The penguin is seated at a table and is happily enjoying his happy meal.
 The penguin's name is Piplup he is a famous Pokemon actor.
 The penguin flexes his huge arm muscles at the end of the video.